xTommyWongx/rabbitmqfirebaseservice/README.md

 ```

 # Troubleshoot
-### If you encounter any build error, please run the command below and restart the starter command above
+##### If you encounter any build error, please run the command below and rerun the command above
 ```sh
 docker-compose down
 ```